 The foam rolling you should be doing but probably aren’t!
 By now, most educated exercisers have joined the foam rolling revolution.
-But while your IT bands may be intimately familiar with the tool's hurts-so-good loosening powers, limiting your experience to the lower body minimizes the total-body benefits.
-Click here for Equinox’s advise on Foam Rolling to aid recovery
+But while your IT bands may be intimately familiar with the tool's hurts-so-good loosening powers, limiting your experience to the lower body minimises the total-body benefits.
+Check out Equinox’s advise on Foam Rolling to aid recovery

 The Active State of Sleep

 You might have a great exercise routine and eat well all the time, but if you’re not getting enough sleep, it cancels out all your healthy behaviour,” says James Maas, Ph.D., a sleep expert and author of Sleep to Win.
 “Sleep is the most important thing we can do to reset our brain and body,” he says.
 Read the full article here

 Mara Yamauchi shares her top tips to ensure you're race ready.
 Mara is the UK’s second-fastest female marathon runner of all time and a two-time Olympian.

 Running is a terrific sport – simple, exhilarating, sociable and inexpensive…it really has a lot going for it!
 But it does have one drawback, namely injuries.
 Running is a repetitive action – thousands upon thousands of steps going forward, and that means that any imbalances, weaknesses or asymmetries in your body, even if very small, can lead to injury over time.
 But please don’t be put off!
 There are many helpful things you can do to avoid injury.

 The first place to start is footwear.
 Your shoes really are important because they’re the only thing between you and the hard ground.
 Every time you plant your foot while running, several multiples of your body weight go through your legs – that’s a lot of stress and strain, so good quality shoes are a must.
 Buy from a shop where the staff are familiar with running, and can advise sensibly about your foot’s shape and function.